CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

         last number is used to determine the row from which to resume in a subsequent execution if this option is activated.
--   If the translation engine is stopped by an invalidation condition, or because of a system failure, it can resume its process, in a subsequent execution, starting at the row having triggered the invalid entry or after the last row processed.
+-   If the translation engine is stopped by an invalidation condition, or because of a system failure, it can resume its process in a subsequent execution starting at the row having triggered the invalid entry or after the last row processed.
 In the first case this row is determined by the "rowNumber" logging table attribute.
     In the last case this row is computed from the first row triggering